-I am a post-doctoral researcher at Marine Biological Laboratory, The Josephine Bay Paul Center for Comparative Molecular Biology and Evolution, studying microbial ecology under the supervision of Mitchell L. Sogin with my computer science background.
-My e-mail address is a.murat.eren at gmail (PGP Key).
+I am an Assistant Research Scientist at the Marine Biological Laboratory, The Josephine Bay Paul Center for Comparative Molecular Biology and Evolution, studying microbial ecology under the supervision of Mitchell L. Sogin with my background in computer science.
+My e-mail address is meren at mbl.edu.
+Alternatively you can reach me via a.murat.eren at gmail (PGP Key).

-I develop algorithms to make sense of high-throughput sequencing data and better understand the diversity of bacteria in nature mostly through 16S rRNA gene amplicons.
+I develop algorithms to make sense of high-throughput sequencing data and better understand the diversity of bacteria in nature mostly through marker gene analyses.
 Even though I enjoy working with bacterial samples from many different habitats, I am mostly focused on human microbiome.

 Fall in love with some activity, and do it!
 Nobody ever figures out what life is all about, and it doesn’t matter.
 Explore the world.
 Nearly everything is really interesting if you go into it deeply enough.
 Work as hard and as much as you want to on the things you like to do the best.
 Don’t think about what you want to be, but what you want to do.
 Keep up some kind of a minimum with other things so that society doesn’t stop you from doing anything at all.

 Yes!
 Fall in love with some activity.
 Fall in love with some people, too.
 Don’t ever let the society intimidate you.
 Be the honey badger.
 Eat cobra.

 This is where I am originally from (more photos):

 In a parallel universe I am still a shepherd on these mountains.